 A really brave fighting bull is afraid of nothing on earth and in various towns in Spain in special and barbarous exhibitions a bull has charged an elephant repeatedly; bulls have killed both lions and tigers, charging these animals as blithely as they go for the picadors.
 A true fighting bull fears nothing and, to me, is the finest of all animals to watch in action and repose.
 From a standing start a fighting bull will outrun a horse for twenty-five yards although a horse will beat him in fifty yards.
 The bull can turn on his feet almost as a cat does, he can turn much quicker than a polo pony, and at four years he has the strength in his neck and shoulder muscles to lift a horse and rider and throw them over his back.

-Imagine what it takes to keep your feet together and your body still as the bull’s horns pass inches away.
+Imagine what it takes to keep your feet together and your body still as the bull’s horns pass by just inches away.
 Imagine passing the bull behind your back, or on your knees.
-I saw Roca do all those things.
-The bull in my only video of Roca’s tercio de muerte was a difficult bull, the one of three he did not win a prize for.
-But still, you can imagine the bravery it takes to be lifted twice and continue passing the bull.
-Other spectators around me are yelling “Matalo, matalo” because they don’t want anything to happen to Roca.
-There is nothing left to prove.
+I saw Andres Roca Rey do all those things.
+Imagine the bravery it takes to be lifted twice and continue passing the bull.
+Other spectators around me were yelling “Matalo, matalo” because they don’t want anything to happen to him.
+He had nothing left to prove.
 But he continues passing him.
+He’s too brave.

-I did record Roca as he killed the bull he won the Escapulario de Oro for.
+Roca Rey won the Escapulario de Oro for the bull in the video below.
 Watch him stand balls first in front of the horns as the bull dies, but it’s not clear the bull doesn’t have the strength to get up and rip Roca’s 19-year-old sac out from under him.
 Nerves of steel.

 For more videos, see:

 - Andres Roca Rey picador

 - Andres Roca Rey banderilleros